 A program shall be implemented to control undesired species (e.g., weed, rodent, or arthropod pests and pathogens) by methods appropriate to the organisms and in accordance with applicable laws.
 Arthropods and other motile macroorganisms shall be housed in appropriate cages.
-If macroorganisms (e.g., flying arthropods or nematodes) are released within the greenhouse, precautions shall be taken to minimize escape from the greenhouse facility.
+If macroorganisms (e.g., flying arthropods or nematodes) are released within the plant growth room, precautions shall be taken to minimize escape from the plant growth facility.

-Concurrent Experiments Conducted in the Greenhouse (BL2-P)
+Concurrent Experiments Conducted in the Plant Growth Room (BL2-P)

-Experiments involving other organisms that require a containment level lower than BL2-P may be conducted in the greenhouse concurrently with experiments that require BL2-P containment provided that all work is conducted in accordance with BL2-P greenhouse practices.
+Experiments involving other organisms that require a containment level lower than BL2-P may be conducted in the plant growth room concurrently with experiments that require BL2-P containment provided that all work is conducted in accordance with BL2-P plant growth room practices.